microsoft/finops-toolkit/docs-mslearn/toolkit/power-bi/cost-summary.md

 ## Raw data

 The **Raw data** page shows a table with most columns to help you explore FOCUS columns.
 This page is only available in storage-based reports.
-If using Data Explorer, please use the [Data Explorer query console](https://dataexplorer.azure.com).
+If using Data Explorer, use the [Data Explorer query console](https://dataexplorer.azure.com).

 :::image type="content" source="./media/cost-summary/raw-data.png" border="true" alt-text="Screenshot of the Raw data page that shows a table with most FOCUS columns." lightbox="./media/cost-summary/raw-data.png" :::